Blue Economy Policy to help save foreign exchange: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-"We will ensure Pakistan fulfills its enormous maritime potential," the prime minister resolved.
-The Blue Economy concept encompasses many industries like ports, shipping companies, energy, renewable energy, fisheries, maritime transportation, tourism, climate change and waste management besides others.
-Imran had declared the year 2020 as the Year of Blue Economy to gain maximum advantage of the blue economy resources.
+The Blue Economy concept encompasses many industries like ports, shipping companies, energy, renewable energy, fisheries, maritime transportation, tourism, climate change, and waste management besides others.
+Imran had declared the year 2020 as the Year of Blue Economy to gain the maximum advantage of the blue economy resources.